2002–03 Australian region cyclone season: Tropical Cyclone Beni

 Beni originated from the South Pacific region in late January and its remnants crossed into the Australian region by 1 February.
 Upon reaching the Coral Sea, the remnants of Beni slowly began to redevelop.
 After strong convective bands formed, Brisbane TCWC initiated gale warnings.
 Located offshore Queensland on 4 February, the remnants of Beni regenerated into a tropical cyclone.
 However, strong vertical wind shear caused Beni to dissipated on 5 February, while situated offshore of Queensland near the city of Mackay.

 Heavy rainfall accompanied Beni and its remnants, reaching 500 mm near Gladstone.
 One person drowned due to the flooding rains.
 Runoff on the Fitzroy River caused by Cyclone Beni resulted in a moderate flood with an estimated return period of four years at Rockhampton.
 The cyclone's heavy rains helped ease drought problems in Queensland.
 Nine shires in Central Queensland were declared disaster areas.
 Additionally, strong winds left power outages in Agnes Water and 1770.
 Overall, Beni resulted in damages of at least A$10 million (US$6 million) in Queensland.

+Tropical Low Isha

+Although the origins of system are not entirely certain, widespread convection in the monsoon trough persisted across the south-eastern Indian Ocean in early February.
+One area was tracked by the Joint Typhoon Warning Center (JTWC) on 3 February in the Australian basin, south-west of Indonesia.
+Between 4 February and 6 February, TCWC Perth issued gale warnings as the low passed near the Cocos Islands.
+The system moved westward without development, with sustained winds not exceeding 55 km/h (35 mph), and crossed into the southwest Indian Ocean basin on 8 February.